opxcore/log-manager/README.md

 ## Configuring and using

 Configuration array consists of two keys.
 Value of `'default'` must contain name (or array of names) of logger to be used as default logger. `'loggers'` is a set of loggers to be used keyed by name.
-Required parameter of each logger is a
+A required parameter of each logger is a
 `'driver'` containing class name of logger to be used with corresponding name (See examples below).
 Third additional key `'groups'` contain array of driver groups keyed by name.